 Dawan Hart lives in the Lexington, Kentucky area with her husband and two boys.
 She received her Bachelors degree in Accounting from Transylvania University and began her career with a local accounting firm where she worked on both personal and corporate accounts.
 For the last 23 years, she has been the owner and operator of an insurance agency in Lexington.
 She began her journey in homeschooling when her oldest was starting Kindergarten and was fortunate to be introduced to a Charlotte Mason education by friends who had been utilizing her methodology for several years.
 After attending her first Charlotte Mason Institute conference in Virginia, she believed a CM education was what her family had been looking for!
 In 2013, she was one of the founding members of Overstone School, a cooperative whose teaching is based on the Charlotte Mason Philosophy of Education.
 She currently serves Overstone as treasurer, board member, and as their high school mathematics instructor.
 She has also been blessed to serve as the Charlotte Mason Institute accounting manager since 2017.

 Melissa Ferguson stumbled across the name Charlotte Mason while exploring home education options when her oldest child was a preschooler.
 She soon found a Charlotte Mason group within driving distance and knew right away she had found “her people.”
-She, her husband Floyd, and their two children (ages ten and twelve) live in Northwest Missouri where they (mostly) enjoy living surrounded by woods and experiencing all four seasons.
+She, her husband Floyd, and their two children live in Northwest Missouri where they (mostly) enjoy living surrounded by woods and experiencing all four seasons.
 Her favorite pastimes are hunting for living books to add to their ever-expanding library and planning their next family travels.
 Melissa serves on our team as CMI’s Director of Operations.
 She holds an M.B.A. and has spent over 20 years working in higher education administration and non-profit management.
-Melissa has also served as the CMI Volunteer Marketing Team Lead since 2019, coordinated the volunteer team, and worked on conference team for several years.
+Melissa has also served as the CMI Volunteer Marketing Team Lead since 2019, coordinated the volunteer team, and worked on conference teams for several years.

 Meghan Van Pelt